-- Some auto functions also provide a "continuous" mode of operation where the parameter value is adjusted repeatedly while images are acquired. - Depending on the current frame rate, the automatic adjustments will usually be carried out for every or every other image. - The repeated automatic adjustment will proceed until the "once" mode of operation is used or until the auto function is set to "off", in which case the parameter value resulting from the latest automatic adjustment will operate unless it is manually adjusted. - When an auto function is set to "off", the parameter value resulting from the latest automatic adjustment will operate unless it is manually adjusted.
+Some auto functions also provide a "continuous" mode of operation where the parameter value is adjusted repeatedly while images are acquired.

+Depending on the current frame rate, the automatic adjustments will usually be carried out for every or every other image.

+The repeated automatic adjustment will proceed until the "once" mode of operation is used or until the auto function is set to "off", in which case the parameter value resulting from the latest automatic adjustment will operate, unless the parameter is manually adjusted.

+When an auto function is set to "off", the parameter value resulting from the latest automatic adjustment will operate, unless the parameter is manually adjusted.